At Center Street Digital, we’re committed to protecting and respecting your privacy.

 We may use your contact details to provide you with information about the vital work we do for amazing small business leaders, as well as the products and services you can buy, if we think it may be of interest to you.

-We will only send you marketing and fundraising communications by email and telephone if you have explicitly provided your prior consent.
+We will only send you marketing communications by email and telephone if you have explicitly provided your prior consent.
 You may opt out of our marketing communications at any time by clicking the unsubscribe link at the end of our marketing emails.

 We may send you marketing and fundraising communications by post unless you have told us that you would prefer not to hear from us.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about the work we do and the exciting products and services you can buy, then you can select your choices by ticking the relevant boxes situated on the form used to collect your information.

 We’re committed to putting you in control of your data so you’re free to change your marketing preferences (including to tell us that you don’t want to be contacted for marketing purposes) at any time by contacting us by email: firstname.lastname@example.org, or post: Center Street Digital 3924 SE 14th Ave.
 Portland, OR 97202.

 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted and will retain your details on a suppression list to help ensure that we do not continue to contact you.
 However, we may still need to contact you for administrative purposes like where we are processing a payment or thanking you for being an amazing client.

 We may analyze your personal information to create a profile of your interests and preferences so that we can tailor and target our communications in a way that is timely and relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 This allows us to be more focused, efficient and cost effective with our resources and also reduces the risk of someone receiving information they may find inappropriate or irrelevant.